Meniscus Transplant Center

 Dr. Stone is one of the world’s leading experts in meniscus transplantation and a pioneer of biologic orthopaedic techniques.
 For over 30 years, he and his team have specialized in giving people back their vital meniscus shock absorbers.
 The Meniscus Transplant Center at The Stone Clinic is an international destination for meniscus transplantation, dedicated to the diagnosis, surgical implantation, and rehabilitation of people in need of meniscus tissue.
 Dr. Stone is consistently recognized as the country’s top 75 knee surgeons1.

-He is a physician for Smuin Ballet and has served as a physician for the U.S. Ski Team, the U.S. Pro Ski Tour, Lawrence Pech Dance Company, Marin Ballet, the modern pentathlon at the U.S. Olympic Festival, and for the United States Olympic Training Center.
-He's been featured on Good Morning America, the Ologies podcast, and the Star Talk podcast hosted by Neal deGrasse Tyson.
-He is also the best-selling author of the book Play Forever
+He is a physician for Smuin Ballet and has served as a physician for the U.S. Ski Team, the U.S. Pro Ski Tour, Lawrence Pech Dance Company, Marin Ballet, and the United States Olympic Training Center.
+He has been a TED Talk keynote speaker and featured in the New York Times, Wall Street Journal, Good Morning America, Forbes, Triathlete Magazine, SKI Magazine, the Ologies podcast, and the Star Talk podcast with Neal deGrasse Tyson.
+He is also the best-selling author of the book Play Forever.